 The Neuroblastoma Program at the University of Chicago Medicine Comer Children's Hospital is led by Susan Cohn, MD, one of the nation's foremost authorities on neuroblastoma.
 Under Dr. Cohn's leadership, a team of pediatric cancer experts provides comprehensive diagnoses and a wide range of advanced treatment options.

 We understand that offering the most advanced treatments is important for delivering unparalleled care.
-So our physicians also are scientists who are working to advance treatments for patients with neuroblastoma.
+Our physicians are also scientists, working to advance treatments for patients with neuroblastoma.
 With close cooperation between research and patient care activities, discoveries made in the lab can be translated into clinical advances that may improve treatment options for patients with neuroblastoma.
-The pediatric oncology program team is also involved in laboratory research and also has extensive experience with clinical trials.
+Our pediatric oncology team is involved in laboratory research and also has extensive experience with clinical trials.
 We work with you and your family to decide if your child should participate in a clinical trial as part of their treatment.

 Charlie had a rare pediatric cancer called neuroblastoma.
 He was transferred by ambulance to Comer Children’s Hospital at the University of Chicago Medicine where Susan Cohn, MD, treated his rare cancer.Learn more about Charlie's journey.